ulrichanani/rave-ruby/README.md

 #### which returns:

-It returns this response in ruby hash with the `txRef` and `flwRef` amongst its successful response:
+It returns this response in Ruby hash with the `txRef` and `flwRef` amongst its successful response:

 ```ruby
 {